The Bucket List Book Adventure: Book 11 - Ajax by Sophocles – The Madness of Honor

 Dear Henry,

-Next book up, the History of the Peloponnesian War by Thucydides.
-I'll let you know what I think soon.
+Next up: The History of the Peloponnesian War by Thucydides, another deep dive into honor, power, and humanity.
+I’ll let you know what I think soon.

 a.d. elliott is a wanderer, writer, and photographer currently living in Salem, Virginia.